 The story takes place in the 1920’s, an age when people still used horses for work purposes.
 Velvet Brown, our main characeter, is obsessed with horses.
 All Velvet wants is a horse of her own to love and ride.
 The Brown’s have a horse already, but she pulls their butcher delivery cart and is not suitable for ambitious young Velvet.

-One of her neighbors acquires a horse, but the horse is such a rogue that he can’t be handled, and keeps breaking out of his field (wow this sounds familiar).
+One of her neighbors acquires a horse, but the horse is such a rogue that he can’t be handled, and keeps breaking out of his field (wow, this sounds familiar).
 He jumps over a stone wall in front of Velvet and her new horse trainer friend, Mi Taylor, and they are amazed at his jumping ability.
-(Back in those days, people made friends with people they found on the side of the road.)
+(This was also a time when people befriended homeless men they found on the side of the road.)

 While they are marveling at his skill, “The Pie” runs rampant in the village, destroying all sorts of things like begonias and planters.
-The owner decides to hold a raffle to get rid of the horse.
+The owner is overcome with frustration at this horse, so he decides to hold a raffle to get rid of him.

 Velvet Brown wins the horse, and she’s thrilled with her new mount.
-As mentioned, suddenly the horse is just fine, able to be ridden everywhere and kept contained, so he just needed a teenage girl to tame him.
-Those teenage girls are good at bonding with their horses!
+As mentioned earlier, suddenly the horse is completely fine, able to be ridden everywhere and kept contained, so he just needed a teenage girl to tame him.
+Teenage girls truly are one with the horse.

 Based on The Pie’s amazing jump before, Velvet decides she wants to train him to go to The Grand National, “The Greatest Horse Race in the World.”
 She convinces Mi to train her and The Pie.